 Asphyxiation hazards are a hundred times more insidious than people believe.
 Cross the wrong threshold, which you won’t see coming, and the world is never the same again.
 The way to avoid crossing these thresholds is very simple: Never go anywhere close to them.
 And if your vast pool of accumulated knowledge comes from television, don’t even look in that direction, because television gets everything wrong.

-Darwin doesn’t play for best two out of three.
+Darwin may occasionally send a warning shot to the fortunate, but he typically doesn’t play for best two out of three.
 The only dice he can’t get you with are the ones you don’t roll.